clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/kernel-development.rst

       make build

    .. note::
-      The `ccache plugin for mock`_ can be enabled to help speed up any future rebuilds of the kernel package by caching compiler outputs and reusing them.
+      The mock plugin `ccache`_ can be enabled to help speed up any future rebuilds of the kernel package by caching compiler outputs and reusing them.

 #.
 The result will be multiple :file:`.rpm` files in the :file:`rpms`